 4. Embedded videos: Keep them short – most people stop watching after a minute.

-We’re not sure if Google is using their own data on viewers of Gmail sponsored ad videos, but according to the team at Vidyard, who monitored 250,000 videos and 600,000,000 streams last year, 56% of videos published on the web were around 2 minutes long — double the length recommended by Google.
+We’re not sure if Google is using their own data on viewers of Gmail sponsored ad videos, but according to recent stats, 56% of videos published on the web were around 2 minutes long — double the length recommended by Google.

 Now, it’s important to clarify that doesn’t mean people are watching all 2 minutes of those videos; it simply means that marketers are publishing videos that long.
 At the same time, do you think all those marketers would be publishing 2-minute videos if they weren’t working?
 We’d hope not.